cmu-db/benchbase/README.md

 * no sample config for `hyadapt`
 * linkbench loader needs to be fixed, wrong tables referenced in loader
 * chbenchmark needs more love
-* auctionmark not yet working; data loading issue
+* auctionmark not yet working; data loading issue; lots of resource leaks

 ## Supported Benchmarks